• R Coding Café

 Things to do before asking for help

-Being a good coder in R does not necessarily mean that one just sits down and writes a lot of code like writing a piece of text.
-Even experienced R users search online for code.
-The great thing about R is that there is often multiple solutions to a coding problem.
-What often separates an experienced user from a new user is that the experienced user know what to search for, where to search and understand the replies.
-We suggest that you try to search on either Google or directly in Stackoverflow.
+Being proficient in R does not equate to sitting down and writing everything free-hand.
+Experienced R users search online and ask LLMs.
+The great thing about R is that there are often multiple solutions to a coding problem.
+What often separates an experienced user from a new user is that the experienced user knows what to search for and where.
+We suggest you search on StackOverflow; this can be daunting at first but is extremely helpful once you’ve learned to find your way around.

-As a next step, it can be useful to use AI-tools like ChatGPT; however, beware that it can make up functions, and that it does not always work.
+As a next step, it can be useful to use AI-tools like ChatGPT; however, beware that these can make up functions, that it often still requires debugging, and that even working solutions (especially to more complex questions) can be unstable over time or across datasets.

 Asking a clear coding question

-The first lesson in the coding café is specifically about preparing a good question (read about Minimal, Reproducible Examples).
+The first lesson in the coding café was specifically about preparing a good question (read the notes about minimal, reproducible examples).

 Note about sensitive data